Maxwell Silva: Serving to educate children

 In addition to the Degree in Theology from Rome, he completed his Bachelor of Arts degree at the University of Keleniya and subsequently his master's degree in sociology also from the same university amidst parish responsibilities.
 He also obtained a Diploma in Education and Masters in Arts from the National Institution of Education.

 He was the first to join the governmental service as a Catholic priest under the direction of Archbishop Emeritus of Colombo and was posted to St. Joseph's College, Grandpass as his first appointment.

 Subsequently, he was assigned as the vice principal of the Ragama Basilica College and his final appointment was as the principal of St. Thomas' College, Kotte which he relinquished upon his elevation as the Auxiliary Bishop of the Archdiocese of Colombo.
 His teaching career spans over twenty years.

 Appointment

-Pope Benedict XVI appointed him as the one of the Auxiliary Bishops of the Archdiocese of Colombo (alongside Rt.
+Pope Benedict XVI appointed him as one of the Auxiliary Bishops of the Archdiocese of Colombo (alongside Rt.
 Rev Fidelis Lionel Emmanuel Fernando) on Nov.
 28, 2011.
 He was the fourth priest to enter the episcopacy from Moratuwa following His Lordships Bishop Julian Winston Fernando, Bishop Marius Peiris, Bishop Valence Mendis.

 Episcopal Ordination

-The Episcopal consecration took place on February 11, 2012 at St.Lucia's Cathedral, Colombo.
+The Episcopal consecration took place on February 11, 2012, at St.Lucia's Cathedral, Colombo.
 His Eminence Malcolm Cardinal Ranjith, the Archbishop of Colombo presided as the Principal Consecrator along with Most Rev Archbishop Joseph Spiteri (former Apostolic Nuncio to Sri Lanka) and Rt.
 Rev Bishop Rayappu Joseph (Bishop Emeritus of Mannar).

 He was officially named as the Titular Bishop of Lesina.